What Are Credit Card Points, How Do They Work, And What Can You Buy With Them?

 - Travel - Often, you will be able to trade your points for hotel stays, airfare, cruises, and more.
 Travel credit cards allow for a much cheaper vacation, either by helping you book a more affordable option up front, or wiping some things off your bill when you return home.

-- Cash back - Cash back is one of the most common uses for points, and some may even argue that cashback should the only answer to “What are credit card points good for?”.
-Many people don’t see the point of the other reward options on this list.
+- Cash back - Cash back is one of the most common uses for points, and the focus of the majority of cardholders.
 If you prefer getting checks in the mail, you need a cashback credit card which will give you the highest returns on your points and purchases.

 - Gift cards - Depending on whether or not the bank has a partnership with some retailers, you might be able to get gift cards in exchange for your points.